 * Footnote: It’s important to follow the national requirements when choosing a smoke alarm.
 All components shall comply with EN 54-13.

+** In case the occupants have some sort of hearing impairment, the audible alarm should also be complemented with visual and vibrating alarm.

 Portable fire extinguishers